Bitch Please II

 "Bitch Please II" is a song by American rapper Eminem, featuring guest vocals from Dr. Dre, Snoop Dogg, Xzibit, and Nate Dogg.
 It was released as a promotional single from Eminem's third studio album, The Marshall Mathers LP (2000).

 Background

-The song is a sequel to the single "Bitch Please" by Snoop Dogg, released on April 29, 1999.
+The song is a sequel to the single "Bitch Please" by Snoop Dogg, released on April 29, 1999 as the second single from his fourth studio album, No Limit Top Dogg.
 It was one of two songs by Eminem to give shout out to Limp Bizkit with whom he would co-headline the first Anger Management Tour with in 2000 with Papa Roach, D12 and Xzibit appearing as support acts.
 The other song being "The Real Slim Shady", before their fallout in late 2000.